 AR: What do you have planned for 2016?

-TLB: We have a full program now set for 2016.
-As mentioned, next up we have Gabriel Hartley, an talented painter and sculptor, an abstractionist, with a solo presentation over two floors of the gallery that opens on March 10th.
+TLB: We have a full program now set, which is very exciting: four solo shows and one group.
+Next up we have Gabriel Hartley doing a solo presentation over two floors of the gallery that opens March 10th.

 AR: How did you become interested in this idea of creating useful art and the overall concept for your space – what prompted you to curate an entire exhibition on it and why do you think it is important?

 TLB: It started truly as a personal urge.
 I am completely intrigued by an object’s ability to be open, present, immediately engaged with, provocative.
 Successful artworks (functional or not!) have the same effect on me.
 But I love the playfulness of moments where concept meets function.
 I think it is a place a wide audience enjoys engaging with so I wanted to make a space for it.
 The idea of “useful” art comes across as quite a blunt concept, but for me it’s incredibly sensitive.
 There is a huge narrative behind each of the works, and in fact, a show we have opening in late September is really based on this idea of bringing out the narrative of an object once engaged with on a functional level.

 AR: What is the most important thing your gallery can do to gain recognition?
 What kind of online presence is important to you?

 TLB: For me, first and foremost is engaging with your personal network.
 Online is great to reach the masses, but it’s the close relationships that really matter.
 So talk to everyone!!
 But online presence is, of course, important and is becoming more and more so—especially when wanting to reach an international audience.

 AR: Following on from that, as a result of social media, there seems to be a new breed of artist—one that’s playing both the role of creator and promoter?
 What’s your take on these digital platforms?
 Is the art dealer/curator fast becoming a dying breed?